nimrossum/research-project/docs/main.typ

 == Git Truck

 If you look beyond our bachelors project, where we all four worked on the project, you see that Dawid joined as a contributor during his master thesis.
 After that, Thomas did his master thesis on the project as well, which is very

+== Considerations - what does it matter for end users

+While measuring automatic velocity is a good idea, it is not the only thing to consider.
+For a user facing project, it is important to also consider the user experience and the impact of changes on the end users.
+Some small bugfix might have a small impact on the code, but a large impact on the end user.